cameronsocialhardware/Binance-API-Feature-Extractor/README.md

 **How To Use**

-Run the Python Binance API Feature Extractor in Windows Studio Code.

-You will need the Python Requests library and Python OSC library installed.
+To run the Python Binance API Feature Extractor in Windows Studio Code you will need the Python Requests library and Python OSC library installed.

 [Download Python Binance API Feature Extractor](https://github.com/cameronsocialhardware/Binance-API-Feature-Extractor/blob/main/Solana-Tracker.py)